Stay Fit and Motivated During Winter: Top Workout Tips

 As much as I love staying fit during the winter.
 With the cold and short days, it's hard to keep up with exercise.
 These challenges help us know how to stay fit and how active we can be.

 The key is staying motivated in the cold.
-In winter, our bodies will save energy, and it makes exercise harder.
+In winter, our bodies will save energy, making exercise harder.
 Keeping fitness goals is tough for this reason.

 Common Winter Exercise Obstacles